wikiepeidia/files-shuffle-script/README.md

 2. Put it somewhere if you want.
 3. Prepare the folder you want to shuffle.
 4. Open either CMD or PowerShell (recommended in where you put the script).
-5. Run the command with perspective quotes and filenames.
+5. Run the command with perspective quotes and the script's path.

 ## Sources